26. Student Conduct Proceedings

 26.1.
-Student Conduct Conferences which may result in University mandated separation from the University shall be conducted by the following guidelines.
-Accused students subject to less severe sanctions may, at the discretion of the Student Conduct Administrator, be afforded but are not guaranteed the same guidelines.
+Student Conduct Conferences that may result in University mandated separation from the University shall be conducted by the following guidelines with the exception of cases that involve potential violations of Texas A&M University rule 08.01.01.M1.
+Fact patterns that include one or more possible violations of Texas A&M University rule 08.01.01.M1 may utilize procedures as outlined in the Texas A&M University Standard Administrative Procedure 08.01.01.M1.01.
+Accused students subject to less severe sanctions may, at the discretion of the Student Conduct Administrator, be afforded but are not guaranteed the guidelines outlined below.
 These guidelines are as follows:

 26.1.1.
-Student Conduct Conferences typically shall be conducted in private and may involve joint conferences where two or more students are charged in the same fact pattern.
+Student Conduct Conferences will typically be conducted in private and may involve joint conferences where two or more students are charged in the same fact pattern.

 26.1.2.
-The accused student and his/her advisor, if any, shall be allowed to attend the entire portion of the student conduct conference at which information is received (excluding deliberations) provided the accused student and his/her advisor appear at the designated time and do not inhibit the proceeding.
+The accused student and the accused student’s advisor, if any, shall be allowed to attend the entire portion of the student conduct conference at which information is received (excluding deliberations) provided the accused student and the accused student’s advisor appear at the designated time and do not inhibit the proceeding.
 Admission of any other person to the student conduct conference shall be at the discretion of the Student Conduct Administrator.

 26.1.3.
-In student conduct conferences involving more than one accused student, the Student Conduct Administrator, at his or her discretion, may permit the student conduct conferences concerning each student to be conducted either separately or jointly.
+In student conduct conferences involving more than one accused student, the Student Conduct Administrator, at the Student Conduct Administrator’s discretion, may permit the student conduct conferences concerning each student to be conducted either separately or jointly.

 26.1.4.
 There will be no finding of responsibility solely because a student remains silent during a student conduct conference.

 26.1.5.
-The accused student has the opportunity to be assisted by an advisor s/he chooses, at his/her own expense.
+The accused student has the opportunity to be assisted by an advisor the accused student chooses, at the accused student’s own expense.

-18.104.22.168.
-The advisor may not be an attorney unless the accused student is also the subject of a pending subsequent criminal matter arising out of the same circumstances or the charges include one or more charge of sexual harassment, sexual misconduct, dating violence, domestic violence, or stalking; in such cases, the accused student may be allowed to have an attorney serve as his/her advisor, at his/her own expense, to behave in the same manner as any other advisor.
+184.108.40.206.
+The advisor may not be an attorney unless the accused student is also the subject of a pending subsequent criminal matter arising out of the same circumstances; in such cases, the accused student may be allowed to have an attorney serve as the accused student’s advisor, at their own expense, to behave in the same manner as any other advisor.

-The accused student is responsible for presenting his/her own information.
+Accused students are responsible for presenting their own information.
 Therefore, a student should select as an advisor a person whose schedule allows attendance at the scheduled date and time for the student conduct conference.
 Student conduct conferences will not typically be delayed due to scheduling conflicts of an advisor.
 There is no restriction on who a student may consult or seek advice from, the restriction pertains to the conduct conference only.

 26.1.6.
 The accused student and the Student Conduct Administrator may arrange for witnesses to present pertinent information to the Student Conduct Panel.
-Witnesses may provide this information to and answer questions from the Student Conduct Panel, Student Conduct Administrator and accused student.
+Witnesses may provide this information to and answer questions from the Student Conduct Panel, Student Conduct Administrator, and/or accused student.
 (Character statements shall be accepted in written form only.)

-26.1.9.
-After the portion of the Student Conduct Panel concludes in which all pertinent information has been received, the Student Conduct Panel shall deliberate in private to determine whether the accused student has violated each section of the student conduct code for which the student is charged.

 26.1.10.
+After the portion of the Student Conduct Conference concludes in which all pertinent information has been received, the Student Conduct Panel shall deliberate in private to determine whether the accused student has violated each section of the student conduct code for which the student is charged.

-The focus of inquiry in student conduct proceedings shall be the determination of whether a violation of University rules occurred.
+26.1.11.
+The focus of inquiry in student conduct proceedings shall be the determination of whether a violation of University rules occurred and, if relevant, collect information to inform factors that are considered for issuing sanctions.
 In all initial student conduct proceedings, the burden of proof shall rest with the University, and said burden of proof shall be by a preponderance of the information.
 Preponderance of the information is defined as the greater weight and degree of credible information admitted in the conference.
 The Student Conduct Panel’s determination shall be made on the basis of whether it is more likely than not that the accused student violated the Student Conduct Code.